 Language Scores (TOEFL, IELTS and PTE)

-* Note: Some departments (Art History & Museum Studies, Biomedical Engineering, Engineering and Management, STEP Entrepreneurship Program) require a higher score, check with your department to determine if they require a higher score.
+* Note: The following departments require higher language scores: Art History, Art History & Museum Studies, Biomedical Engineering, and the Master of Engineering and Management (MEM).
 Those higher scores are 100 on the TOEFL, 7.0 on the IELTS, and 68 on the PTE Academic.

 * Applicants that do not meet the minimum required scores above can still apply to CWRU.
 But first, consult with the department which you intend to apply to discuss your options for participating in the AEP Program sponsored through the Center for International Affairs (see above).
 However, the minimum scores to participate in that program are a 75 iBT TOEFL or 6.0 IELTS.
 Please note that you must first be accepted into your degree program in order to participate in the AEP Program.